ZhengZerong/DeepImplicitTemplates/Readme.md

 ## Demo
 This repo contains pre-trained models for cars, chairs, airplanes and sofas.
-After cloning the code repo, please run the following commands to generate the sofa template, 20 training sofa meshes with the color-coded canonical coordinates (i.e., the correspondences between the template and the meshes).
+After cloning the code repo, please run the following commands to generate the sofa template as well as 20 training sofa meshes with the color-coded canonical coordinates (i.e., the correspondences between the template and the meshes).
 ```bash
 GPU_ID=0
 CUDA_VISIBLE_DEVICES=${GPU_ID} python generate_template_mesh.py -e pretrained/sofas_dit --debug